-- 15. The Commissioner finds that It's OK contravened regulation 21 of PECR. - 16.
-The Commissioner finds that the contravention was as follows: - 17.
-Between 1 July 2019 and 1 June 2020 It's OK used a public telecommunications service for the purposes of making 1,752,149 unsolicited calls for direct marketing purposes to subscribers where the number allocated to the subscriber in respect of the called line was a number listed on the register of numbers kept by the Commissioner in accordance with regulation 26, contrary to regulation 21(1)(b) of PECR.
-This resulted in 71 complaints being made to the TPS and the Commissioner. - 18.
-The Commissioner is also satisfied for the purposes of regulation 21 that these 1,752,149 unsolicited direct marketing calls were made to subscribers who had registered with the TPS at least 28 days prior to receiving the calls, and who for the purposes of regulation 21(4) had not notified It's OK that they did not object to receiving such calls. - 19.
-For such notification to be valid under regulation 21(4), the individual must have taken a clear and positive action to override their TPS registration and indicate their willingness to receive marketing calls from the company.
+15. The Commissioner finds that DRT contravened Regulation 21 of PECR.

+- 16. The Commissioner finds that the contravention was as follows: - 17.
+Between 11 February 2021 and 22 March 2022, DRT instigated the use of a public telecommunications service for the purposes of making 80,240 unsolicited calls for direct marketing purposes to subscribers where the number allocated to the subscriber in respect of the called line was a number listed on the register of numbers kept by the Commissioner in accordance with Regulation 26, contrary to Regulation 21(1)(b) of PECR.
+This resulted in two complaints being made to the TPS and the Commissioner. - 18.
+The Commissioner is also satisfied for the purposes of Regulation 21 that these 80,240 unsolicited direct marketing calls were made to subscribers who had registered with the TPS at least 28 days prior to receiving the calls, and who for the purposes of Regulation 21(4) had not provided valid notification, that they did not object to receiving such calls. - 19.
+For such notification to be valid under Regulation 21(4), the individual must have taken a clear and positive action to override their TPS registration and indicate their willingness to receive marketing calls from the company.
 The notification should reflect the individual's choice about whether or not they are willing to receive marketing calls.
-Therefore, where signing up to use a product or service is conditional upon receiving marketing calls, companies will need to demonstrate how this constitutes a clear and positive notification of the individual's willingness to receive such calls.
+Therefore, where signing up to use a product or service is conditional upon receiving marketing calls, companies will need to demonstrate how this constitutes a clear and positive notification of the individual's willingness to receive such calls. - 20.
+The notification must clearly indicate the individual's willingness to receive marketing calls specifically.
+Companies cannot rely on

-- 20. The notification must clearly indicate the individual's willingness to receive marketing calls specifically.
-Companies cannot rely on individuals opting in to marketing communications generally, unless it is clear that this will include telephone calls. - 21.
+- individuals opting in to marketing communications generally, unless it is clear that this will include telephone calls. - 21.
 Further, the notification must demonstrate the individual's willingness to receive marketing calls from that company specifically.
-Notifications will not be valid for the purposes of regulation 21(4) if individuals are asked to agree to receive marketing calls from "similar organisations", "partners", "selected third parties" or other similar generic descriptions. - 22.
-It's OK has advised the Commissioner that it sourced its telephone data from a third party organisation.
-It's OK has failed to carry out sufficient due diligence checks into the data and has been unable to demonstrate valid notification by individuals registered with the TPS that they did not object to receiving marketing calls from It's OK. - 23.
+Notifications will not be valid for the purposes of Regulation 21(4) if individuals are asked to agree to receive marketing calls from "similar organisations", "partners", "selected third parties" or other similar generic descriptions. - 22.
+DRT has not provided any evidence that the TPS registered individuals had provided notification that they did not object to receiving their calls. - 23.
 The Commissioner has considered, as he is required to do under section 40(2) of the DPA (as extended and modified by PECR) when deciding whether to serve an Enforcement Notice, whether any contravention has caused or is likely to cause any person damage.
 The Commissioner has decided that it is unlikely that damage has been caused in this instance. - 24.
-In view of the matters referred to above the Commissioner hereby gives notice that, in exercise of his powers under section 40 of the DPA, he requires It's OK to take the steps specified in Annex 1 of this Notice.
+In view of the matters referred to above the Commissioner hereby gives notice that, in exercise of his powers under section 40 of the DPA, he requires DRT to take the steps specified in Annex 1 of this Notice.